Delors/DJ/Readme.md

 python3 dj.py [-o <Operations File>] [-d <Dictionary.utf8.txt>]
 ```

 Reads a dictionary from standard-in or the specified file (`-d`)  and performs the operations specified in the given operations file.
-You can find some template '.td' files in the resources folder that are related to specific use cases and demonstrate how to use DJ.
+You can find some template '.dj' files in the resources folder that are related to specific use cases and demonstrate how to use DJ.

 ## Operations File

-An operations file (`td`) consists of one or multiple (complex) operations which are performed for each entry.
+An operations file (`dj`) consists of one or multiple (complex) operations which are performed for each entry.
 Each complex operation is composed of multiple atomic operations where the order, in which the atomic operations are specified, is generally relevant.

 In general the syntax is simply:
 ```